 What is the proper relationship between science and the Christian faith?
 Answering that question can be complicated, involving an interplay between science, philosophy, theology, and biblical studies.
-Perhaps it’s not surprising that evangelical Christians (who take Scripture seriously) advocate disparate models, weighing differently the data and insights from science and Scripture.
+Perhaps it’s not surprising that evangelical Christians (who all take Scripture seriously) advocate disparate models, weighing differently the data and insights from science and Scripture.

-The three most prominent views held by evangelical Christians are young-earth creationism (YEC), old-earth creationism (OEC), and evolutionary creationism (EC).
+The three most prominent views held by evangelical Christians are: young-earth creationism (YEC), old-earth creationism (OEC), and evolutionary creationism (EC).
 Each view has strengths and weaknesses.
-And each view accepts and rejects (or at least expresses skepticism about) certain aspects of current scientific paradigms.
+And each view accepts and rejects (or at least expresses skepticism) about certain aspects of current scientific paradigms.

-My chief motivation for writing Dinosaur Blood and the Age of the Earth was to prevent well-intentioned Christians from unwittingly undercutting their effectiveness when sharing their faith by using a seemingly compelling scientific argument for a young Earth (with the hope of demonstrating the credibility of the creation accounts from a young-earth vantage point).
+My chief motivation for writing Dinosaur Blood and the Age of the Earth was to prevent well-intentioned Christians from unwittingly undercutting their effectiveness when sharing their faith by using a seemingly compelling scientific argument for a young Earth (with the hope of demonstrating the credibility of the creation accounts from a young-Earth vantage point).

-Many Christians regard the discovery of soft-tissue remnants, associated with fossilized remains age-dated to be upwards of hundreds of millions of years, as compelling scientific evidence for a young Earth.
+Many Christians regard the discovery of soft-tissue remnants, associated with fossilized remains age-dated to be upwards of hundreds of millions of years, as a compelling scientific evidence for a young Earth.
 And I can see why.

 Soft tissues shouldn’t survive for millions of years.
 Based on common wisdom, these materials should readily degrade in a few thousand years.
-That being the case, the discovery of soft-tissue remnants associated with fossils is a compelling reason to question the reliability of radiometric dating methods used to determine the age of these fossils, and along with it, Earth’s antiquity.
-And YECs argue that these discoveries provide powerful scientific evidence for a young Earth and support the idea that the fossil record results from a recent global (worldwide) flood.
+That being the case, the discovery of soft tissue remnants associated with fossils is a compelling reason to question the reliability of radiometric dating methods used to determine the age of these fossils, and along with it, Earth’s antiquity.
+Instead, YECs argue that these discoveries provide powerful scientific evidence for a young Earth and support the idea that the fossil record results from a recent global (worldwide) flood.

 Yet few scientifically minded people are swayed by this argument.
 In Dinosaur Blood and the Age of the Earth, I explain why this increasingly prominent argument for a young Earth is invalid.
 First, I explain why radiometric dating methods are reliable.
 Secondly, I explain how it is scientifically conceivable that soft-tissue remnants could survive for upwards of hundreds of millions of years.

-The Iron Model for Soft-Tissue Preservation
+The Iron Model for Soft Tissue Preservation

-Yet, Anderson questions the iron model for a variety of reasons:
+Yet, Anderson questions the iron model for a variety of reasons.

 - He raises doubts about the relevancy of the laboratory experiments on the ostrich blood vessels.